kubepack/kubepack/docs/guides/scenario-10.md

 ```

 This pod mount your git repository in /mypath in the container and if their is exist any `_outlook` folder, then it'll `$ kubeclt apply -R -f <outlook filepath>`.
 You can check actual implementation [here](https://github.com/a8uhnf/git-mount/blob/master/main.go).

 Now, you can see the all the desired kubernetes object in your cluster.

-# Next Steps
+## Next Steps

+- Want to publish apps using Kubepack?
+Please visit [here](/docs/concepts/how/publisher.md).
+- Want to consume apps published using Kubepack?
+Please visit [here](/docs/concepts/how/user.md).
-- Learn about `manifest.yaml` file.
-Please visit [here](/docs/tutorials/manifest.md).
+- To learn about `manifest.yaml` file, please visit [here](/docs/concepts/how/manifest.md).
-- Learn about `pack` cli.
-Please visit [here](/docs/tutorials/cli.md)
+- Learn more about `pack` cli from [here](/docs/concepts/how/cli.md).